-Module 1 – Promoting Patient Well-being
+Module 1 Reading – Promoting Patient Well-being

 Module 1 Learning Objectives

-The primary aim of healthcare is to promote patient health and well-being, and providers must also try to avoid causing any harm when treating their patients.
-The duties to promote well-being and avoid causing harm are best expressed by the bioethical principles of beneficence and non-maleficence.
+The primary aim of healthcare is to promote patient health and well-being, and clinicians must also try to avoid causing harm when treating their patients.
+The duties to promote patient well-being and avoid causing harm are best expressed by the bioethical principles of beneficence and non-maleficence.
 This module is focused on helping you to understand the duties related to these two principles and how to apply them when navigating moral conflicts in healthcare.

 Upon completing the Module 1 reading, you should be able to:

-- Define the bioethical principles of beneficence & non-maleficence
+• Define the bioethical principles of beneficence & non-maleficence

-- Explain the differences between health and non-health related benefits & harms
+• Explain the differences between health and non-health related benefits & harms

-- Discuss the different considerations that go into calculating the net-benefit
+• Discuss the different considerations that go into calculating the net-benefit

 Module 1 Table of Contents / Section Jump Links: